mountainviewsmartcontracts/mozdm-design/docs/cases/all_roles.md

 ## Sign In

-User Signs in.
-Ding.

 ![SignIn](/img/_SignIn.png)

-SignIn is necessary for placing or taking bets.  (what is the right vocabulary for 'placing and taking bets'?)
+SignIn is necessary for publishing or accepting contracts.  (what is the right vocabulary here?)